mFACE: Multilingual Summarization with Factual Consistency Evaluation: Results

-Unsurprisingly, human written summaries were more understandable than Vanilla, Filtered or Controlled summaries, with least fluency-related issues.
-But, the summaries generated using our Filtered Best-NLI model were most attributed (or faithful) and informative, to their input documents.
-Our human evaluation results strengthen our automatic evaluations that Filtered model are better at generating faithful and informative summaries, with respect to the other models.
+Unsurprisingly, human reference summaries were more understandable than Vanilla, Filtered, or Controlled summaries, with least fluency issues.
+Differences between the gold standard summaries and those generated by the Filtered Best-NLI and Controlled Best-NLI are, however, not statistically significant (using a one-way ANOVA with post-hoc Tukey HSD tests; \mbox{$p < 0.01$}).
+Summaries generated using our Filtered Best-NLI model were most attributed (or faithful) and informative, with respect to their input documents.
+Differences between the Filtered Best-NLI model and all other comparisons are statistically significant (using a one-way ANOVA with post-hoc Tukey HSD tests; \mbox{$p < 0.01$}).
+In conclusion, human evaluation confirms the Filtered model is best at generating faithful and informative summaries.

 \paragraph{Effect on Summary Length}